tomalec/articles/Starcounter/deprecated-non-namespaced-partials.md

 I would like to show you why and how to transform those cases, to run happily after without problems and warnings.

 ## TL;DR
-As warning in browser console shows, either:
+As warning in browser console suggests, either:

  - Make it blendable by using `Self.GET` on server-side, or
  - Use [`<template is="imported-template">`](https://github.com/Juicy/imported-template) instead